lucy0828/Thingy52-RaspberryPi-BLE/README.md

 # Thingy52-RaspberryPi-BLE
 This project is based on [labapart gattlib](https://github.com/labapart/gattlib) to connect Thingy52 and Raspberry Pi.
+It creates multiple threads to connect with multiple Thiny:52 boards and collect environment sensor data with corresponding date and time.

 ## Prerequisition
 You must download [Gattlib](https://github.com/labapart/gattlib) ARM 32-bit DEB